MarcAstner/CRAPy/PROGRESS_REPORT.md

 ## Progress: Saturday 26 June, 2021

 #### Chris:
+- Cable managment (sexy black tape)
+- finally attached sensor plate and arduino to the rover and wired all the sensors up
+- began wiring up the distance sensors

 #### Gabriel:
 - cleaned up the code so future-project can understand it better